 AI agents are already working behind the scenes in industries like finance and logistics.
 For instance, Cargomatic uses autonomous agents to reduce revenue leakage and forecast logistical costs.

-Also, specialized agents are less likely to hallucinate than most AI assistants thanks to the agentic RAG systems.
+Also, specialized agents (like model based reflex agents and utility based reflex agents) are less likely to hallucinate than most AI assistants thanks to the agentic RAG systems.

 They are capable of solving multi-step problems